handsontable/handsontable/docs/content/guides/columns/column-menu.md

 ## Overview

-This plugin enables you to add a configurable dropdown menu to the table"s column headers.
+This plugin enables you to add a configurable dropdown menu to the table's column headers.
 The dropdown menu acts like the **Context Menu** but is triggered by clicking the button in the header.

 ## Quick setup